 Allied health graduates (AHGs) are faced with challenges when entering the healthcare workforce.
 Support, supervision and professional development are essential to help graduates with the transition from student to health professional.

 In the state of Victoria, it is an expectation that AHGs participate in a formal structured Allied Health Graduate Program (AHGP).
 In 2020, despite the Covid-19 pandemic, an inaugural AHGP was created and implemented virtually at a tertiary health service to compliment existing organisational orientation and discipline-specific supervision and support.

 A mixed-methods study design incorporated:

 An inaugural AHGP at this tertiary health service was implemented during the Covid-19 pandemic.
-Despite the challenges this posed, the results highlighted the benefits of a virtually delivered program when face-to-face delivery is not possible.
-For future iterations, AHGs recommend a hybrid approach as there benefits to virtual and face-to-face delivery.
+Despite the challenges this posed, there were benefits to a virtually delivered program.
+With increasing demands on the healthcare system, virtual delivery and remote facilitation offer an alternative means of delivering an AHGP.

 Nalini is an experienced podiatrist with a passion for advancing clinical care in the management of the high-risk foot.
 She is also an Allied Health Clinical Educator at Alfred Health with a focus on engaging Allied Health staff and students in clinical education activities, specifically undergraduates, graduates, new staff and Allied Health Assistants.
 Nalini recently implemented and evaluated a virtually delivered interprofessional Allied Health Graduate Program during the COVID-19 pandemic.